 in that order one after the other

-You should now have a frame made of four guides that contains the exact pattern you will use to make your brush.
-Draw a rectangle that fills the frame using the Rectangle Tool (M) by clicking and dragging from the top left corner of the frame to the bottom right corner of the frame.
+You should now have a frame made of four guides that contain the exact pattern you will use to make your brush.
+Next, draw a rectangle that fills the frame using the Rectangle Tool (M) by clicking and dragging from the top left corner of the frame to the bottom right corner of the frame.

 Select All (⌘ + A) and click on the Intersect icon in the Pathfinder panel (Shift (⇧) + ⌘ + fn + F9).
-This will create a cropped version of the pattern that will be used to make the seamless pattern brush.
+This will create a cropped version of the pattern used to make the seamless pattern brush.

 4) Create a seamless pattern brush.

 Drag and drop your new pattern into the Brushes panel (fn + F5).
 A dialogue box will pop up with Scatter Brush, Art Brush and Pattern Brush as options.

 Scatter Brush – is exactly as it sounds.
 A brush that scatters a pattern along a predetermined path.
 Cool for creating sparkles, specks, and dust in randomized patterns.

 Art Brush – takes an object and stretches it along a path.
 It is great for recreating a single brush stroke with no repeating elements.